 Privacy and security are more important, and under greater threat, than ever before.
 We manage an ever-increasing amount of sensitive information and tasks, while the number of ways our information can be exposed seems to be exploding.

-- Your computer, including all the software on it, and the hardware itself.
+- Your computer, including software and hardware.

 - Your friends and acquaintances: often the weakest link in the chain.
-Do the people you interact with value (or understand) privacy and security as much as you do?

 Let’s review each of these points of risk, exposing the technological hazards we (perhaps unknowingly) face every day.

 Privacy and security start at home (or in your pocket).

 You trust that the right privacy and security decisions have been made for every piece of software you use.
 You also trust the vendors to have your best interests in mind.

 This is true not only for your computers and mobile devices, but for an increasing number of network-connected devices, including televisions, cars, security cameras, and even baby monitors.

 Be it Windows, Linux, Mac OS, or something else, your technology runs on an operating system software, or OS.
 Even those devices considered single-purpose, like a baby monitor, often run a “general purpose” operating system (typically, a Linux variant).

 When Windows 10 changed its approach to privacy, it became clear how much we rely on Microsoft for privacy and security.
 Many felt Microsoft had crossed a line, collecting excessive amounts of information in ways outside our control.
 Exactly what was being shared was unclear, and there were no trustworthy, easy-to-use solutions to avoid it.

 While Microsoft added more privacy controls in subsequent versions, trust was irrevocably breached for many.